rahulgaur104/Particle_trajectory_visualizer/README.md

 * Add provision for the user to add an arbitrary 3D magnetic and electric field topology using a data file(.nc, .hd5) Status: Not started
 * Transform the structure of the code to an object-oriented one.
 Status: Not started

-Collaboration with this endaevour is higly-encouraged.
 Don't hesitate to contact me regarding any further information on this code.